-PE is on a Friday morning so please ensure your child has full kit including red t-shirt, blue shorts and black pumps.
+PE is on a Wednesday so please ensure your child has full kit including red t-shirt, blue shorts and black pumps.
 Ensure all of your child's PE kit and school uniform are clearly named.

 We don't have a set day to change reading books.
 Please can your child bring their book bag to school everyday.
 Thank you.
 It is important that you read with your child when they bring home a new book.
 Please check for any letters that may have been placed in their book bag.

 Now that the children are in year 1 they will have a weekly spelling test on a Wednesday.
 They will bring home their spellings to practice the week before so please support your child with them.
 We encourage the children to 'do their best' and they are very excited to see how many they have spelled correctly each week.

 Our school has signed up to 'The Spelling Shed'.
 Your child has taken home a password which will enable them to log onto the site.
 The spellings for the week will be on there for the children to learn in a fun way.
 There will also be a score board.
 Let's make our class be the top spellers in the school.